gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Open issues

+- Reasonable behaviour when no tool chains are available on the current machine.
 - Allow the C++ compiler and linker executables for a toolchain to be specified.
 - Need to be able to build for a single toolchain or all available toolchains.
 - Need separate compiler, linker and assembler options for each toolchain.